SiliconLabs/wifi_combo_applications/SiWx917/wlan/iot-pa-wifi-LWiP_with_EmptyC/readme.md

 ## Purpose/Scope

-This example project demonstrates how a user can utilize an empty configuration file to integrate components and functionalities related to LWiP, and subsequently execute the sample application on the SiWx917 SoC.
+This example project demonstrates how a user can utilize an empty C configuration file to integrate components and functionalities related to LWiP, and subsequently execute the sample application on the SiWG917 SoC.

 Key Features

-- LWiP support for the SiWx917 SoC.
+- LWiP support for the SiWG917 SoC.
 - Installation of necessary components for a project.

 ## Table of contents